On the Kottwitz conjecture for local shtuka spaces: Review of the objects appearing in Kottwitz's conjecture

 \subsection{Construction of $\delta_{\pi,\rho}$ in a special case}

 The statements of the Kottwitz conjecture given in \cite[Conjecture 5.1]{RapoportNonArchimedean} and \cite[Conjecture 7.3]{RapoportViehmann} make the assumption that $G$ is a $B$-inner form of $G^*$.
-In that case, the construction of $\delta_{\pi,\rho}$ is straightforwad and we shall now recall it.
+In that case, the construction of $\delta_{\pi,\rho}$ is straightforward and we shall now recall it.

 The assumption on $G$ means that some $\psi \in \Psi$ can be equipped with a decent basic $b^* \in G^*(F^\tx{nr})$ such that $\psi$ is an isomorphism $G^*_{F^\tx{nr}} \to G_{F^\tx{nr}}$ satisfying $\psi^{-1}\sigma(\psi)=\tx{Ad}(b^*)$.
-In other words, $\psi$ becomes an isomorphism over $F$ from the group $J_{b^*}$, now construced relative to $G^*$ and $b^*$, and $G$.
+In other words, $\psi$ becomes an isomorphism over $F$ from the group $G^*_{b^*}$ to $G$.
 Under this assumption, and after choosing a Whittaker datum $\mf{w}$ for $G^*$, the isocrystal formulation of the refined local Langlands correspondence \cite[Conjecture F]{KalethaLocalLanglands}, which is implied by the rigid formulation \cite[Conjecture G]{KalethaLocalLanglands} according to \cite{KalRIBG}, predicts the existence of bijections

 where we have used the isomorphisms $B(G)_{\bas}\isom X^*(Z(\hat{G})^{\Gamma}) \cong B(G^*)_\tx{bas}$ of \cite[Proposition 5.6]{KottwitzIsocrystals} to obtain from $[b] \in B(G)_\tx{bas}$ and $[b^*] \in B(G^*)_\tx{bas}$ characters $\lambda_{b}$ and $\lambda_{b^*}$ of $Z(\hat G)^\Gamma$.